Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/custom-commands.md

 ### Overview

 This feature allows you to set up custom commands that Cakey Bot can handle.
-For example, you can make your own command called `!support` which will post a message informing your users where they can get support for your guild.
+For example, you can make your own command called `!support` which will post a message informing your users where they can get support for your server.

 ### Setup

 {% hint style="warning" %}
-You will need **`Manage Server`** or **`Administrator`** permission to manage guilds and custom commands.
+You will need **`Manage Server`** or **`Administrator`** permission to manage servers and custom commands.
 {% endhint %}

 1. Login to the web dashboard on the [main website here](https://cakeybot.app/auth.php).
-2. Click on the guild you want to edit custom commands on.
+2. Click on the server you want to edit custom commands on.
 3. Go to the "Custom Commands" page.
 4. You can then create, delete and edit any commands on this page.
 You can get an overview of any triggers that are available below.
 You can also use our [custom placeholders](custom-commands.md#basic-placeholders) in your commands as well!